yxy-2004/OBIA-LT-Cropland-Abandonment/README.md

 ## Scripts Description
 (1) RF_probability_batch.js
-Performs Random Forest–based cultivation probability estimation on segmented parcels.
+Performs Random Forest–based cultivation probability estimation on segmented parcels using **precomputed object-level features** from Sentinel-2 imagery.
 Functions include:
-·Feature generation from Sentinel-2 composites ·Object-based sample extraction
+·Object-level sample extraction
 ·RF model training in probability mode
 ·Batch prediction across multiple months
 ·Export of parcel-level probability maps

- note: Seasonal Sample Usage
+Note: Seasonal Sample Usage
-For RF classification, two sets of training samples were used to account for seasonal differences in crops:
+To account for seasonal differences in crop types, two separate training sample sets are used:
-- **Summer crop samples (`ybd_202408`)**: used for June–October images (June-October)
+- **Summer crop samples (`ybd_202408`)**: used for June–October images (2023 and 2024)
 - **Winter crop samples (`ybd_202404`)**: used for the remaining months (January–May, November–December)
-The classification workflow and model parameters remain identical for both seasonal datasets.
+The classification workflow and model parameters are identical for both seasonal datasets.
+All features used for classification are **precomputed at the object (parcel) level** and stored in the object-level images.
+No additional feature computation (NDVI, EVI, texture, etc.) is performed in this script.
 Output:
 {YYYY_MM}_probability_RF.tif

 (2) LandTrendr_abandonment.js
 Implements LandTrendr fitting on the multi-month probability series.Functions include:
 ·Time-series preparation